netogu/unico/README.md

 **Supported Devices** - STM32G474

 ## Acknowledgements
-ecOS is built from the amazing open source contribution of others.
+unico is built from the amazing open source contribution of others.
 Thank you!

 ## License
 This project is released under the [MIT License](https://opensource.org/license/mit/).